gilmahu/Long_read_metagenomic_pipeline/README.md

 You can run the entire pipeline in one command using the master script (run_pipeline.sh):

-How to Use the Master Script
+How to Use the Master Script:

 Activate the conda environment and run the master script:

-**conda activate icrect_env
+conda activate icrect_env

 ./run_pipeline.sh

-The master script runs all steps sequentially and saves the results in the results/ folder.**
+The master script runs all steps sequentially and saves the results in the results/ folder.

 **Expected Output**